West Australians (WA) in rural and pastoral areas rely heavily on Bush Fire Brigades (BFB) for protection against the threat and devastation of fire.

 Over 22,000 bush fire service volunteers protect WA from bushfires through fire prevention and risk management, fire suppression and fire safety education.

-These volunteers operate through 579 BFB’s, which are administered by local governments, and trained and supported by the Department of Fire and Emergency Services (DFES) in bushfire response and prevention.
+These volunteers operate through 579 BFB’s, which are administered and trained by respective Local Governments and supported by the Department of Fire and Emergency Services (DFES).

 BFB volunteer firefighters are trained to operate equipment, vehicles and appliances used in fire suppression operations.

 BFB volunteers are trained in:

 - First aid